aimlapi/ai-summarizer/README.md

 ## Use
 Get you AI/ML API Token today at https://aimlapi.com/

-Suited for generating a summary of an audio file with the Deepgram API and AI/ML API
+Suited for generating a summary of an audio file with the AI/ML API

 ### Requests
 `POST /summary` Returns a string with a summary based on the payload: